Rigellute/jekyll-blog/_posts/2015-12-17-How-My-Website-Was-Made.md

+---
+layout: post
+title: How My Website Was Made
+---
 I have broken this down into three parts.
 1. Part one covers the design process.
 2. Part two covers the tools I used.